Advice for When You are Shopping for a Sunroom

 How to Plan for a Sunroom Addition

-Planning for your sunroom addition starts with identifying your purpose.
+Planning for your sunroom addition starts with identifying your purpose for this home renovation project.
 You need a clear vision of what you want your sunroom to serve.
 It might be a quiet place to relax, read a book and enjoy the sun’s rays during daylight hours.
 Possibly you want a cool place for the kids to hang out, play games and do crafts.
 Maybe it’s an extension of your kitchen, which is the heart of most homes.

 Once you know exactly what you want from your new sunroom, you can move forward with designing your addition.
 You might start with knowing what style of sunroom you want and working to blend it with your existing structure.
 Or, it might be the other approach, where you want a custom-designed sunroom tailored to appear as if it’s been part of your home forever.